OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 **Please note that DCPAM provides support for every ODBC-compliant data source**.

-#### Flat Files
+#### Files
 | Data source                        | Support          |
 |:-----------------------------------|:----------------:|
 | CSV                                | native           |

-DCPAM can access flat files from local directories or remote servers via HTTP protocol.
+DCPAM can access files from local or remote locations.
+The latter are fetched via HTTP protocol.

 ### DCPAM Database
 DCPAM is designed to be as most customizable as it needs to be.